paypal/PayPal-PHP-SDK/README.md

 ## Running the sample

    * Clone the repo and navigate to the samples folder.
    * Samples have dependency on the sdk and you can use [`composer`](http://getcomposer.org) to get the dependencies.
-Ensure that you have composer installed on your machine, navigate to the samples folder and run `composer update --no-dev`  to fetch the SDK.
+Ensure that you have composer installed on your machine, navigate to the root folder and run `composer update --no-dev`  to fetch the SDK.
    * Optionally, update the bootstrap.php file with your own client Id and client secret, that you could find from the [developer portal](https://developer.paypal.com)
    * Run any of the samples in the 'samples' folder to see what the APIs can do.

 ## Usage